Zsa Zsa Carter: Storylines

 Zsa Zsa arrives in the show's setting of Albert Square, jumping the barriers at the tube station.
 She sees Whitney Dean (Shona McGarty) selling T-shirts and makes up a story about her boyfriend dying in a car crash in order to distract Whitney so she can shoplift.
 She then heads to the café where she overhears Lauren Branning (Madeline Duggan) breaking up with Peter Beale (Thomas Law), and she talks to Peter outside.
-Peter's sister Lucy (Melissa Suffield) decides to hold a party at 89b George Street, and Peter invites Zsa Zsa.
-Zsa Zsa asks Peter who lives there, and he says nobody does.
+Peter's sister Lucy Beale (Melissa Suffield) decides to hold a party at 89b George Street, and Peter invites Zsa Zsa.
+She then asks Peter who lives there, and he says nobody does.
 They dance together and end up kissing.
 Lauren walks in and slaps Peter and Zsa Zsa, who fights with Lauren.
 Whitney intervenes, but ends up getting in the fight herself, and Zsa Zsa ends up with a cut on her forehead.
 When Lucy orders her out, Zsa Zsa throws punch over Lauren, Lucy and Whitney.
 Outside, she asks Peter if he knows Shirley Carter (Linda Henry), saying they go back a long way.
 Zsa Zsa visits Shirley and they talk.
 She is about to explain her reasons for being there when Phil Mitchell (Steve McFadden) comes in, and Shirley asks her to leave.
 Outside, Peter is waiting for Zsa Zsa.
 She goes to the bus stop and Peter wonders if he will see her again.
 She walks over to him and kisses him passionately, and says "maybe", taking his keys without him knowing.

 Zsa Zsa's story continues in EastEnders: E20, where she runs from her stepfather, Andy (Steve North).
 He assumes she is in 89b George Street, where Shirley used to live, and dumps her bags outside.
 When he sees her, he runs after her but she is rescued by Leon Small (Sam Attwater).
 She runs off again and Leon, along with Fatboy (Ricky Norwood) and Mercy Olubunmi (Bunmi Mojekwu), finds her and she picks up her bags.
 Andy's car appears and they run into the flat with Peter's key.
 Andy leaves and they decide to stay in the flat.
 It is revealed that Zsa Zsa's father is dead and her mother Tina Carter (Luisa Bradshaw-White) has gone to Spain with a man named Miguel.
 She and Leon grow close, leading to them having sex in a cemetery.
 Fatboy tells Zsa Zsa that Leon is the father of Mercy's unborn baby, though it is untrue, and Zsa Zsa starts throwing everyone's belongings out of the window.
 Mercy suffers a miscarriage and Zsa Zsa freaks out and decides to leave.
 Leon stops her, saying he has feelings for her.
 He invites her to his boxing match, saying if she is there, he will know how she really feels.
 She turns up too late and misses the match, but when they meet up they kiss.
 Knowing they can no longer stay in the flat, Fatboy offers them a room at his house.